2 Kings 5:1-3

 OUR AFFLICTION IS OTHERS SOLUTION

-Your burden right now is the answer to others suffering.
+Your burden right now is the answer to others’ suffering.

-You may be working in the home for the aged and you cannot personally took care of your old parents because you know the fact that you support her medication being away from them
+You may be working in the home for the aged and you cannot personally take care of your old parents because you know the fact that you support her medication being away from them

 OUR AFFLICTION FOR OUR OWN SOLUTIONS

-Naaman on his way to Samaria brought with him the recommendation letter from the king of Aram, six thousand shekels of gold, ten talents and ten changes of clothes.
+Naaman on his way to Samaria brought with him the recommendation letter from the king of Aram, six thousand shekels of gold, ten talents, and ten changes of clothes.

-All of these are not the answers to all your problems because if we think it so, then we don’t need God anymore.
+All of these are not the answers to all your problems because if we think so, then we don’t need God anymore.